gokulnathan66/article-automation/Readme.md

 HASHNODE_PUBLICATION_HOST: ${{ secrets.HASHNODE_PUBLICATION_HOST }}

 optionl : if you want to test locally make the variable in the .env to make works
+- You can use this workflow in your github repo

+# Be carefull
+- as of now when you update someting in you blog it will be overwritten by this action (you have to update the readme and that will automatically updates the blog ) {future robust integration is need to do in this }